joeshub/css-in-react/05-react-css-modules/workshop/README.md

 Design has updated our brand's look.
 They sent us new primary and secondary colors.
-Luckily we've already extracted all colors into the variables.css file.
+Luckily we've already extracted all colors into the theme.css file.
 Update these colors in that file.

 ```css
   --primary-color-dark: #8E5E8F;